Abdul Halim Sharar

 Abdul Halim Sharar (4 September 1860 – 1 December 1926) was an Indian author, playwright, essayist and historian from Lucknow.
-He left behind, in all, 102 books.
+He wrote 102 books.
 He often wrote about the Islamic past and extolled virtues like courage, bravery, magnanimity and religious fervour.
 Malikul Azia Vārjina (1889), Firdaus-e-Bareen (1899), Zawāl-e-Baghdad (1912), Husn kā Daku (1913–1914), Darbar-e-Harampur (1914) and Fateh Maftūh (1916) are some of his famous novels.

 His book Guzishta Lucknow is still considered one of the best narratives describing the genesis of the city and its culture of Lucknow.
 Juya-e-Haq ("جویائے حق") is one of his lesser known works.
 It's the story of Salman the Persian, one of the companions of the prophet of Islam Muhammad.
 It is based on the letters of Salman to Bahira a Christian religious figure in Syria, about his journey to Madina to find the last prophet and description of Muhammad and his dealings.

 Abdul Haleem Sharar added the original text of letters in biography of Salman the Persian.